How to Use Stories & Visuals as Powerful Learning Tools

-Basically, stories are their language, so it makes a ton of sense to use story as a vehicle for conveying a whole lot of factoids we want our child to remember.
-The story is like the line of boxcars that are carrying all that info but in a way that ties the info together in a way that helps them remember the important facts.
+Stories are their language, so it makes sense to use story as a vehicle for conveying a whole lot of factoids we want them to remember.
+The story is like the line of boxcars that are carrying all that info but in a way that ties the info together and helps them remember the important facts.

 Stories used in teaching and learning don’t have to be long, they don’t have to be highbrow, nor do they have to be serious!
 Make them funny and the child will be sure to remember them forever!